 First, start the IDLE program:

-If you are using one of the PCs in the teaching lab, you can start IDLE by clicking on the Windows icon in the lower-left corner, finding the folder Python 3.7, and clicking IDLE (Python 3.7 32-bit) from that folder.
+If you are using one of the PCs in EMA 304, you can start IDLE by clicking on the icon for it on the virtual desktop.

 If you are using your own computer, you should have installed some version of Python 3 as part of Lab 0.
 If you need help locating the IDLE program on your own computer, ask one of the teaching staff members to help you.